Source: US Energy Information Agency, International Energy Annual Report.

 The United States has different levels of energy dependency

-(production over consumption) according to the source of energy it consumes.
+(production over consumption) according to the source of energy.

-To insure stability in oil supplies, the United States rely on
+To insure a stability in oil supplies, the United States has

-several suppliers.
-OPEC was representing between 75 to 80% of imports
+diversified its suppliers.
+While OPEC was representing between 75 to 80% of imports

 are Mexico, Venezuela, Canada and Nigeria, which are not OPEC members.